Statement of Curriculum Intent

 The Special Status of Religious Education

-In using Christ as the “model for our personal behaviour, treating every individual with love, respect and fairness of others”, it follows that the path to full achievement of potential is, for each person, only to be found through sound knowledge of His teachings, followed ever more closely through a deepening spiritual awareness of His presence in our lives.
+In using Christ as “our family role model”, it follows that the path to full achievement of potential is, for each person, only to be found through sound knowledge of His teachings, followed ever more closely through a deepening spiritual awareness of His presence in our lives.
 Since as Catholic’s we believe that a person’s potential can only be fully realised through a lived commitment to Christ, based upon an informed understanding of His way, it follows that Religious Education is central to St Joseph’s curriculum.
 It is also essential to the rounded development of each pupil and will therefore form a core part of our curriculum.
 St Joseph’s school also recognises that the spiritual and moral development of each pupil is not the sole responsibility of the Religious Education Department, but rather, in word and in deed, by teaching and by example, and at all times that of every member of the school community.

 The Curriculum and the Community